pact-foundation/docs.pact.io/website/docs/implementation_guides/javascript/docs/provider.md

 ---
 <!-- This file has been synced from the pact-foundation/pact-js repository.
 Please do not edit it directly.
 The URL of the source file can be found in the custom_edit_url value above -->

-Pact Go supports both HTTP and non-HTTP verification (using plugins).
+Pact JS supports both HTTP and non-HTTP verification (using plugins).

 ## Contract Testing Process (HTTP)